 (4) Opportunity Index.
 The Department may refer to locations qualifying for points under this scoring item as high opportunity areas in some materials.
 A Development is eligible for a maximum of seven (7) Opportunity Index Points.

-(A) A proposed Development is eligible for up to two (2) opportunity index points if it is located in a census tract with a poverty rate of less than the greater of 20% or the median poverty rate for the region and meets the requirements in (i) or (ii) below.
+(A) A proposed Development is eligible for up to two (2) opportunity index points if it is located entirely within a census tract with a poverty rate of less than the greater of 20% or the median poverty rate for the region and meets the requirements in (i) or (ii) below.

-(i)The Development Site is located in a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region and an income rate in the two highest quartiles within the uniform service region.
+(i)The Development Site is located entirely within a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region and a median household income rate in the two highest quartiles within the uniform service region.
 (2 points)

-(ii) The Development Site is located in a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region, with income in the third quartile within the region, and is contiguous to a census tract in the first or second quartile, without physical barriers such as highways or rivers between, and the Development Site is no more than 2 miles from the boundary between the census tracts.
+(ii) The Development Site is located entirely within a census tract that has a poverty rate of less than the greater of 20% or the median poverty rate for the region, with a median household income in the third quartile within the region, and is contiguous to a census tract in the first or second quartile, without physical barriers such as highways or rivers between, and the Development Site is no more than 2 miles from the boundary between the census tracts.
 For purposes of this scoring item, a highway is a limited-access road with a speed limit of 50 miles per hour or more; and, (1 points)

-(B) An application that meets the foregoing criteria may qualify for additional points (for a maximum of seven (7) points) for any one or more of the following factors.
-Each facility or amenity may be used only once for scoring purposes, regardless of the number of categories it fits:
+(B) An Application that meets the foregoing criteria may qualify for additional points for any one or more of the following factors.
+Each amenity may be used only once for scoring purposes, unless allowed within the scoring item, regardless of the number of categories it fits.
+All members of the Applicant or Affiliates cannot have had an ownership position in the amenity or served on the board or staff of a nonprofit that owned or managed that amenity within the year preceding the Pre-Application Final Delivery Date.
+All amenities must be operational or have started Site Work at the Pre-Application Final Delivery Date.
+Any age restrictions associated with an amenity must positively correspond to the target population of the proposed Development.
+Any costs or membership fees associated with making use of a recreational amenity cannot exceed $50 per person per month (assume cost is for a single admittance per month and membership fee is for annual membership paid on a monthly basis):

-(i) For Developments located in an Urban Area, an Application may qualify to receive points through a combination of requirements in clauses (I) through (XIII) of this subparagraph.
+(i) For Developments located in an Urban Area (other than Applicants competing in the USDA Set-Aside), an Application may qualify to receive points through a combination of requirements in clauses (I) through (XIII) of this subparagraph.

-(I) The Development site is located less than 1/2 mile on an accessible route from a public park with an accessible playground, both of which meet 2010 ADA standards.
+(I) The Development Site is located on an accessible route that is less than 1/2 mile from the entrance to a public park with an accessible playground.
+The route and the playground both must meet 2010 ADA standards.
 (1 point)

-(II) The Development Site is located less than ½ mile on an accessible route from Public Transportation with a route schedule that provides regular service to employment and basic services.
-For purposes of this scoring item, regular is defined as scheduled service beyond 8 a.m. to 5 p.m., plus weekend service.
+(II) The Development Site is located on an accessible route that is less than ½ mile from the entrance of a public transportation stop or station with a route schedule that provides regular service to employment and basic services.
+The route and the public transportation stop must meet 2010 ADA standards.
+For purposes of this scoring item, regular is defined as scheduled service beyond 8 a.m. to 5 p.m., plus weekend service (both Saturday and Sunday).
 (1 point)